peterbmarks/iOS-FreeDV/README.md

 using an external USB audio device to interface to the radio and the built-in speaker and microphone for operator audio.

+## Status
+This is no where near working yet.

 ![Screen shot](screenshot.png)